home-assistant/developers.home-assistant/docs/hassio_addon_communication.md

 ## Services API

 We have an internal services API to make services public to other add-ons without the user need add a configuration.
 The Add-on can get the full configuration for an service to connect and using.
 The add-on need mark the usage of an service over his [configuration](hassio_addon_config.md).
-All supported services with his available options are on [API documentation][supervisor-services-api].
+All supported services which are available options are on [API documentation][supervisor-services-api].

 Supported services are:
 - mqtt